therealbstern/apcupsd/branches/Branch-3_14/doc/manual/manual.rst

 **LOWBATT** *<minutes>*

     Low battery warning occurs when the specified number of minutes remains before the UPS estimates battery power will be exhausted.
+There are four user-changeable settings: 2, 5, 7, or 10 minutes

 **OUTPUTVOLTS** *<voltage>*